our-story-media/ourstory-resources/doc_gen/guide/capture/README.md

 <AdminRole title="Facilitator Action: Run the Dashboard">

-If using Titan Edition, make sure the Dashboard is running and WiFi is running and connected before attempting to `Join` a device to a shoot.
-If using Online Edition, this will require Internet connectivity.
+Make sure the Dashboard is running and WiFi is running and connected before attempting to `Join` a device to a shoot.

 </AdminRole>